ActuallyAdequate/Chimaera/core/rules/conditions.md

 ### Prone

+You are knocked to the ground.
 The Integumentary Body System is inhibited.
 This means immediately that no Body Parts that are a member of the Integumentary System can be Activated.

 ### Restrained

+You are tied up and bound.
 The Muscular Body System is inhibited.
 This means immediately that no Body Parts that are a member of the Muscular System can be Activated.

 ### Parched

+You are extremely thirsty.
 The Aromatic Body System is inhibited.
 This means immediately that no Body Parts that are a member of the Aromatic System can be Activated.

 ## When is a Condition Cleared

 A condition is cleared when the entity causing the condition ceases.
 If a Creature is causing the Condition such as in Frightened or Charmed, then the condition will end at the start of their next turn.
+A Condition may be caused by the Action of another creature, such as Prone or Restrained, these can be cleared by using an Action to get up, or completing a challenge to break out of restraints.
 Other conditions such as Burning or Acidic will end when the fire or acid is removed.
 Some conditions such a Boiling and Freezing can be caused by the weather, and so will be cleared when the weather event ends.